arclabs561/rank-refine/README.md

    - Storage-constrained deployments
    - Factor 2-3 recommended (50-66% reduction)

-**When NOT to Use**:
+**When not to use**:
-- ❌ First-stage retrieval over millions of docs (use dense + ANN)
+- First-stage retrieval over millions of docs (use dense + ANN)
-- ❌ Very short documents (<10 tokens, little benefit over dense)
+- Very short documents (<10 tokens, little benefit over dense)
-- ❌ Latency-critical first-stage (dense embeddings are faster)
+- Latency-critical first-stage (dense embeddings are faster)
-- ❌ Storage-constrained without pooling (10-100x larger than dense)
+- Storage-constrained without pooling (10-100x larger than dense)

 See [REFERENCE.md](REFERENCE.md) for algorithm details and edge cases.